DataJunction/dj/docs/content/0.1.0/docs/dj-concepts/nodes.rst

 Real tables in a database or data warehouse are represented in DJ as source nodes.
 Each source node has a name and that name can be used by transform and dimension nodes as a “virtual” reference to the real table.
-In fact, you can change the table name in a source node’s definition to use a different real table and as long as the table schema is the same, you can be certain that all valid nodes will remain valid.
+In fact, you can change the table name in a source node’s definition to use a different real table and as long as the table schema is the same, you can be certain that all valid downstream nodes will remain valid.

 If a DJ deployment uses a reflection service, the main responsibility of that reflection service is to keep the schema defined in the source node in sync with the schema of the real table.
 This ensures that breaking changes to real tables